openstack/kolla/docs/integration-guide.md

-    NEUTRON_SERVER_SERVICE_HOST=<$HOST_IP> - The IP address/hostname used to commuicate with the Neutron API NEUTRON_SHARED_SECRET=<sharedsecret> - The shared secret used between Neutron/Nova to secure metadata communication NEUTRON_API_PASTE_CONFIG=</usr/share/neutron/api-paste.ini> - Location of Neutron's API paste config file HEAT_DB_NAME=<heat> - The heat DB name
+    NEUTRON_SERVER_SERVICE_HOST=<$HOST_IP> - The IP address/hostname used to commuicate with the Neutron API NEUTRON_SHARED_SECRET=<sharedsecret> - The shared secret used between Neutron/Nova to secure metadata communication NEUTRON_API_PASTE_CONFIG=</usr/share/neutron/api-paste.ini> - Location of Neutron's API paste config file TYPE_DRIVERS=<flat,vxlan> - List of network type driver entrypoints to be loaded TENANT_NETWORK_TYPES=<flat,vxlan> - List of network_types to allocate as tenant networks MECHANISM_DRIVERS=<linuxbridge,l2population> - List of networking mechanism driver entrypoints to be loaded NEUTRON_FLAT_NETWORK_NAME=<physnet1> - List of physical_network names with which flat networks can be created NEUTRON_FLAT_NETWORK_INTERFACE=<eth1> - List of physical interface names that connect to physical_networks HEAT_DB_NAME=<heat> - The heat DB name
     HEAT_DB_PASSWORD=<kolla> - The heat db password
     HEAT_KEYSTONE_PASSWORD=<heat> - The keystone password for the heat user